langurmonkey/website-source/content/blog/2021/chip8-spec.md

 In the following sections I describe each of this components in enough detail that you should be able to write a full CHIP-8 emulator with just the information conveyed here.

+<a id="memory"></a>
-## Memory <a id="memory"></a>
+## Memory

 CHIP-8 has 4 kB (4096 B) of RAM.
 It is indexed from location `0x000` to `0xFFF`.

 * The addresses from `0x000` to `0x200` are reserved for the system.
 Nowadays, this area contains fonts for the 16 Hex characters.
 Originally, this space contained the interpreter code.
 * The addresses from `0x200` up are where the user programs are located.
 Most programs start at `0x200`, and that's where your emulator should put the code read from ROM files.
 User programs intended for the ETI 660 computer begin at `0x600`.
+By convention, all instructions start at even addresses.

 Here is a shitty diagram of the memory layout: